rogojagad/parking-lot-interview-problem/readme.md

 * run the `bin/parking_lot {input file name}` in terminal to run the solution in file mode.
 Ex: `bin/parking_lot file_inputs.txt` to run the solution using `file_inputs.txt` as input source.
 * run `bin/parking_lot` (wihout input file name) to run solution in interactive mode

+## Class
+Following are brief explanations of each class on this solution:
+* **Car** : Implemented on `lib\car.rb` to represent Car which is parked on the parking lot.
+This class store the color and registration number of each car.

+* **ParkingLot** : Implemented on `lib\parking_lot.rb` as Parking Lot area on which the Car is parked.
+This class uses array as the parking slot and implement the logic to park a car on certain slot, to look for cars with certain category (registration number or color) and to remove car from certain parking slot.

+* **ParkingSystem** : Implemented on `lib\parking_system.rb`.
+This class act as interface between the user and the `Parking Lot`.
+This class uses `Utilities` class as a module to receive user's command and print the requested data to user on proper format.
+The processed user input is parsed then proper function matched user's query is called.

+* **Utilities** : Implemented on `lib\utilities.rb`.
+This class receives and process user's command so it can be parsed by `ParkingSystem`.
+This class also used to format and print returned value,

 ## Problem Statement
 I own a multi-storey parking lot that can hold up to 'n' cars at any given point in time.